For What Types of Damages Can I File a Claim?

 You’re also limited by the time in which you can file a claim.
 In most cases, the statute of limitations starts running on the day of your accident, though generally, you’ll wait to file your claim until you’ve reached your maximum medical recovery in order to receive the most compensation possible.
 Your slip and fall lawyer will help review and gather evidence on your behalf, identify witnesses, and ensure the property owner owed you a duty of care.

-If you’ve been injured in a slip and fall accident, don’t hesitate to contact our experienced lawyers of Preszler Law Firm.
+If you’ve been injured in a slip and fall accident, don’t hesitate to contact our experienced lawyers of Preszler Injury Lawyers.
 Fill out our online contact form or call us at 1-800-JUSTICE for a free case review today.